-All new construction of residential buildings or replacement and/or reconstruction of substantially damaged buildings must incorporate Green Building Standards and rehabilitation of non-substantially damaged residential buildings must follow guidelines in the HUD CPD Green Building Retrofit Checklist">HUD CPD Green Building Retrofit Checklist.
+All new construction of residential buildings or replacement and/or reconstruction of substantially damaged buildings must incorporate Green Building Standards and rehabilitation of non-substantially damaged residential buildings must follow guidelines in the HUD CPD Green Building Retrofit Checklist.
 Any construction subject to the Green Building Standards must meet an industry-recognized standard and achieve certification under at least one of the following programs:

 - ENERGYSTAR;

-- o Enterprise Green Communities;
+- Enterprise Green Communities;

-- o LEED:
+- LEED;

-- ICC-700 National Building Standard;
+- o ICC-700 National Building Standard;

-- EPA Indoor AirPlus; or
+- o EPA Indoor AirPlus; or

 - Any other equivalent comprehensive green building program deemed acceptable to HUD and approved by OCD.